 After you found decent penny stocks to buy, the next step is to execute the trade.
 For this, you will need to take a look at penny stock brokers.

 You have to consider the following: account minimum, fees, costs per trade, trading tools (historic prices, charts, research interfaces etc.), trading restrictions, minimum buy sizes, and so on.

 Make sure to compare several online brokers before you reach your decision.
-Low cost sites like TD Ameritrade, Interactive Brokers, or E*TRADE will let you start an account with relatively small deposit.
+Low-cost sites like TD Ameritrade, Interactive Brokers, or E*TRADE will let you start an account with a relatively small deposit.
 I recommend these for investing in penny stocks.